 Today’s Special, solo show held at Mild Climate in Nashville, TN, Summer of 2017.
-Opening night was a community potluck indoor/outdoor eaten off plates and bowls with notes/ excerpts from my sketchbooks, tablecloths made from failed paintings and studio remnants.
+Opening night was a community potluck eaten off second hand plates and bowls that were glazed with notes/ excerpts from my sketchbooks.
+The tablecloths were made from failed paintings and studio remnants.
 No paintings were hung for this event.
-2 months of programming included: Leftover Nights where the public brought their leftovers to the gallery once a week and I brought a microwave from home so we could all share meals together.
-Recipe Swaps both in person and online to be released as a future recipe book with Extended Play Press.
-Kitchen Scrap Teas where the public brought their vegetable and fruit scraps from home and we made DIY savory/ sweet tea bags to take home.
-Press release text and images of events below
+2 months of programming included: Leftover Nights: the public brought their leftovers to the gallery once a week and I brought a microwave from home so we could all share meals together.
+Recipe Swaps: both in person and online to be released as a future recipe book with Extended Play Press.
+Kitchen Scrap Teas: the public brought their vegetable and fruit scraps from their kitchens and we made savory/ sweet tea bags to take home.

 You haven’t experienced True Love until you let someone cook for you.
 Let someone tell you how they love you with a little bit of salt, olive oil, and rosemary and you’ll see what I mean.
 It could do you some good.
 I mean have you ever tasted a perfectly ripe, perfectly caramelized fried plantain?
 Have you ever ripped open a fresh round of sourdough to find steamy ghosts of desire haunting your olfactory senses?
 I truly believe that when Dante pierces the skin of the universe and looks upon the Love that moves the earth and stars, he was gazing into a deep bowl of warm tomato soup with a sprig of fresh basil on top.